OpenNotes: OpenNotes (the organization)

-Funding
+Early funding for OpenNotes

 The research and dissemination work of the OpenNotes organization is funded entirely by grants, foundations, and philanthropy.
-In 2015, four major healthcare philanthropic organizations (Robert Wood Johnson Foundation, Cambia Health Foundation, Gordon and Betty Moore Foundation, and Peterson Center on Healthcare) pledged $10 million in funding to spread access to clinical notes to 50 million people in the U.S. In 2017, the New York State Health Foundation funded eight hospitals to foster the spread of open notes, and later funded six non-hospital organizations to spread open notes at community centers.
+In 2015, four major healthcare philanthropic organizations (Robert Wood Johnson Foundation, Cambia Health Foundation, Gordon and Betty Moore Foundation, Peterson Center on Healthcare) pledged $10 million in funding to spread access to clinical notes to 50 million people in the U.S. In 2017, the New York State Health Foundation funded eight hospitals to foster the spread of open notes, and later funded six non-hospital organizations to spread open notes at community centers.
 Specific research investigating patient partnerships to discover and report errors in medical records has been funded by the Agency for Healthcare Research Quality (AHRQ) and the Society to Improve Diagnosis in Medicine (SIDM).

 Scholarship

 OpenNotes is a research component of the Research Section of the Division of General Medicine at Beth Israel Deaconess Medical Center in Boston, MA.
-The program is affiliated with the John F. Keane & Family Professorship in Medicine at Harvard Medical School; the holder of this title is distinguished as a leader in advancing patient and clinician engagement and health care transparency.
+The program is affiliated with the John F. Keane & Family Professorship in Medicine at Harvard Medical School; the holder of this title is recognized as a distinguished as a leader in advancing patient and clinician engagement and health care transparency.

+Open notes (the concept)

+In medicine and health care, clinical notes are detailed documentation about a medical professional's encounter with a patient (also known as the SOAP note).
+Notes become part of a person's medical record within a given institution.
+Notes are written by the treating medical provider, but could also be drafted by a medical scribe or medical student and later signed by a board-certified physician.

+U.S. citizens have the legal right to request and receive copies of their medical records, including clinical notes, through the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The process of making a formal medical records request through a hospital can take time and effort, and people must pay for the materials the medical records are delivered on (e.g., paper copies, CDs and DVDs).

+An "open note" is when doctors, nurses other medical professionals share clinical visit notes with patients.
+Sharing clinical notes with patients was made easier after the widespread adoption of electronic health records in the United States and around the world.

+As of April 5, 2021, U.S. patients were granted near immediate access to most all information in their electronic medical records, including progress notes; when notes are shared with patients, they become "open notes."
+(See: OpenNotes: Related U.S. Public Policy.)